-Are you planning on breastfeeding your little one?
+Are you a new mom and planning on breastfeeding your little one?
 Congratulations and welcome to the wonderful world of breastfeeding!
-In the early days, you’ll spend a lot of time breastfeeding (hello cluster feeding!).
+In the early weeks, you’ll spend a lot of time breastfeeding (hello cluster feeding!).
 Thus, you’ll want a spot in your house to dedicate to breastfeeding that is comfortable and inviting.
 Enter the breastfeeding station!

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.

 What is a Breastfeeding Station?

 A breastfeeding station is a dedicated spot in your home that is just for breastfeeding!
 It’s a stress-free environment that has all the essential breastfeeding supplies nearby.
 Thus, you can focus on relaxing and bonding with your new baby.

 Once you create a breastfeeding haven, you’ll look forward to spending your time there.
 And trust me, you’ll be spending lots of time as a breastfeeding mother.
 And because you are comfortable, you can concentrate on making your breastfeeding journey a successful one.
 Especially at the beginning, you will be working on getting the correct latch and the best nursing position.

 Even with extended breastfeeding, our breastfeeding station was a comfortable place for both me and my little ones as they grew older.

 Where Should You Set Up a Breastfeeding Station?

 You can set up your breastfeeding station anywhere!
 Ideas include the nursery, your bedroom, or even the living room.
 Or even better, have many stations.
 Choose a spot where you are the most comfortable.
 But also think about the late-night feedings and where is most convenient to travel to in a sleep-deprived state.